 To RAN1

-RAN2 respectively asks RAN1 to provide answers on the below questions about SL RB set index:
+RAN2 respectfully asks RAN1 to provide answers on the below questions about SL RB set index:

 Question 1: How is the SL RB set index derived?

-Question 2: Is the SL RB set index derived (based on the answer to Question 1) unique within the SL-BWP?
+Question 2: Is the derived SL RB set index (based on the answer to Question 1) unique within the SL-BWP?

 In addition, RAN1 is invited to take the above RAN2 understanding on LBT failure indication for PSFCH, in the case of Multiple PSFCH occasions, into account.